 Want more realistic workout advice?
 Keep scrolling for seven easy fitness habits to adopt now.

 No crazy contortionist poses necessary—just 10 minutes of gentle stretching a day can have a positive impact on your physical health.
 Whether you're warming up for your workout, cooling down afterward, or just doing a few downward dogs, the practice "is great for strengthening and lengthening," says Ashley Guarrasi, celebrity trainer at Rumble Boxing.
 As Cristobal adds, daily stretching also "helps with preventing injuries and allows for better form and function."
-Check out three of our favorite simple stretches here.

 It sounds so simple but reminding yourself not to hunch your shoulders or crane your neck every day can add up to be just as beneficial as regular exercise.
 "I grew up as a dancer, which is probably the reason I'm such a stickler for good posture, but honestly it's something that you can do that will give you great results within seconds," says Cristobal.